uikit/uikit-site/docs/pages/width.md

 ## Usage

-Add one of the `.uk-width-*` classes to a container element to determine its size.
+Add one of the `.uk-width-*` classes to an element to determine its size.
 Typically, you would use a grid from the [Grid component](grid.md) and its child elements to create the units.

 | Class                              | Description                        |
 |------------------------------------|------------------------------------|